Burnout and overwork in context

 According to Times Higher Education Magazine, January 17 issue news article, the practice of working while being unwell is endemic to academia so my client is certainly not alone.

-- Academia encourages the compulsion to prove oneself.
+- Academia and other highly intensive work environments encourage the compulsion to prove oneself.

 - Working harder seems a logical way to go about this even if in reality this is not often true.